department-of-veterans-affairs/vets-api/docs/setup/betamocks.md

 only M. Webb (vets.gov.user+228@gmail.com) will work for the other services unless their mock data has been added.

 ## Mocking a Service
 1. Add the Betamocks middleware to the service to be mocked.
-It should be the first response middleware listed in the connection block.
+Previously, it was recommended that it should be the first response middleware listed in the connection block.

 ```ruby
 def connection
   @conn ||= Faraday.new(base_path, ssl: ssl_options) do |faraday|